Manaslu Circuit Trek : Detailed Itinerary

 I will try to detail the whole route through and mention the notable points and information.
 There are many small villages that one would pass through and could stop at, but I would only highlight the more prominent ones.
 I did my trip in September-October 2017, which is during the peak season in Nepal but just slightly before the real crowds.

 Before reading this, please first read my post on the guide to Manaslu Circuit Trek.
-It is important to first understand about the regulations and requirements for the Manaslu Region.
+It is important to first understand the regulations and requirements for the Manaslu Region.
 There is also more information on the side-treks you can do.

 My Proposed Itinerary